 There are numerous organisations who’ve obtained experience maintaining energy efficiency for UK Property Managers.
 Therefore, once you’ve found a Management Consultant that matches your requirements.
 They’ll then be able to manage, procure and ensure your gas (or electricity) supply is consistent & well-organised.

-It’s great that you’re taking time to measure and improve your commercial properties energy efficiency rating (EPC Rating).
+It’s great that you’re taking the time to measure and improve your commercial property’s energy efficiency rating (EPC Rating).
 However, how much do your tenants know about your new initiative?

 Here are 2 ideas you could incorporate to ensure tenants, start consuming energy efficiently.